-- Every farm should have one.....if it is used correctly. - Appropriate limit ~ annual farm expenses / 12 months - Reward points, cash back, or dividend - Fees (annual or maintenance fee) - Interest rate (if you are using a credit card correctly this becomes irrelevant).
-Average interest rate on a credit card is 17.3%! - Pay full balance monthly on time. - Beware of purchases that add to the price of the product or service if a credit card is used.
+- Every farm should have one.....if it is used correctly. - Appropriate limit will vary by industry and operation ~ annual farm expenses / 12 months (can depend on expense timing) - Reward points, cash back/dividend - Fees (annual or maintenance fee) - Interest rate (if you are using a credit card correctly this becomes irrelevant).
+Average interest rate on a credit card is 17.3%! - Pay full balance monthly, on time. - Be aware of purchases that add to the price of the product or service if a credit card is used.